Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: Part II: Applications to black hole spacetimes

 where \(R(\cdot, \cdot) \,\cdot\) is the Riemann curvature endomorphism.
 Thus, it follows that the vector field

 satisfies the Jacobi equation \(D_t^2J + R(J,\dot{\gamma}) \,\dot{\gamma} =0\).
 Moreover, it clearly satisfies the above initial conditions and vanishes in finite affine time.

-It now follows from Theorem \ref{breakdown} that one cannot construct localised solutions to the wave equation along the trapped null geodesic \(\gamma\) by \emph{just} using the geometric optics approximation, since caustics will form.
-In order to make the geometric optics approach work here, one would need to find a way to bridge these caustics.
+It now follows from Theorem \ref{breakdown} that one cannot construct localised solutions to the wave equation along the trapped null geodesic \(\gamma\) using the naive geometric optics approximation alone.
+Indeed, one would need to bridge these caustics using Maslov's canonical operator.

 That one can indeed prove an (I)LED statement with a loss of derivative was shown in \cite{DafRod09a} (see also \cite{BlueSter06}).
 In fact, it is sufficient to lose only an \(\varepsilon\) of a derivative, see \cite{BlueSoff08} and also \cite{DafRod08}.
 For a numerical study of the behaviour of a wave trapped at the photon sphere we refer the interested reader to \cite{ZenGall12}.